What does Maduro's capture mean for the future of Venezuela?

 - Kelly Tovar Mullaney, web designer, web producer, and president of Working Art Media

-Then in our second hour, we continue the conversation about the capture of Venezuelan president Nicolás Maduro.
-We're joined by University of Rochester political science professor Hein Goemans, who examines the implications of the Trump administration’s incursion into Venezuela.
+Then in our second hour, we're joined by University of Rochester political science professor Hein Goemans, who examines the implications of the Trump administration’s incursion into Venezuela.

 In studio:

-- Hein Goemans, Ph.D., author of “War and Punishment,” and professor of political science and director of the Peter D. Watson Center for Conflict and Cooperation at the University of Rochester
+- Hein Goemans, Ph.D., author of “War and Punishment" and "Leaders and International Conflict," and professor of political science and director of the Peter D. Watson Center for Conflict and Cooperation at the University of Rochester